kjswartz/Assignments/README.md

 Using the structure of a class as I've laid out in this gist, finishing creating the PigLatin class to translate a word into pig latin
 Bonus: modify the app to convert an entire phrase (one word at a time) Note the pig latin rules in the comment of the skeleton app

+Assignment 15<br>
+Copy and then modify assignment 12 to read the questions from a file instead of the hard coded array Load them into an array so the rest of the program can remain the same If your assignment 12 is coded correctly, you won't have to change the part that asks questions Can be done with two lines of code
+Remember to have the text file of questions in the same directory where your Ruby code is

+Assignment 16<br>
+Pick a screenplay from this list, http://www.simplyscripts.com/ (in text) Read in the screenplay and write it to a local file

+Assignment 17<br>
+Read about HTTP
+Read review on using JSON in Ruby
+Look thru some JSON Examples
+Copy assignment 15 and modify to now read in questions from a JSON file This means you need to create a JSON file of you questions Read and parse the JSON into an array so the rest of the app remains the same